Our 60-Minute Drill For Playoff Bettors

 And don't forget you can join Geoff and Jason each Monday and Thursday for Talk the Line with @FOXBet.

-Enter the NFL Challenge contest on the FOX Bet Super 6 app for free and you can win this week's mystery jackpot!
+Enter the NFL Challenge contest on the FOX Bet Super 6 app, where this week there are two different Super 6 games and two prizes of $250,000 and one new Ford F-150 truck!
 Download now at foxsuper6.com.